TheCaptain989/radarr-striptracks/README.md

 As an example, when importing "*Amores Perros (2000)*" with options `--audio :org:eng`, the Spanish and English audio tracks are preserved.
 Several [Included Wrapper Scripts](./README.md#included-wrapper-scripts) use this special code.

->![notes]
-This feature relies on the 'originalLanguage' field in the Radarr/Sonarr database.
+> [!NOTE] This feature relies on the 'originalLanguage' field in the Radarr/Sonarr database.
 The `:org` code is therefore invalid when used in Batch Mode.
 > The script will log a warning if it detects the use of `:org` in an invalid way, though it will continue to execute.

 ### Unknown language code
 The `:und` language code is a special code.
 When used, the script will match on any track that has a null or blank language attribute.
 If not included, tracks with no language attribute will be removed.
->![warning] **WARNING:** It is common for M2TS and AVI files to have tracks with unknown languages!
-It is strongly recommended to include `:und` in most instances unless you know exactly what you're doing.
+> [!TIP] It is common for M2TS and AVI files to have tracks with unknown languages!
+It is recommended to include `:und` in most instances unless you know exactly what you're doing.

 ## Special Handling of Audio
 The script is smart enough to not remove the last audio track.
 There is in fact no way to force the script to remove all audio.
 This way you don't have to specify every possible language if you are importing a foreign film, for example.